In Red

 What massive plant is known to mimic the texture and smell of raw and rotting meat to help pollinate itself?

-“Titan Arnum,” she whispered.
+“Titan Arum,” she whispered.

 Still kneeling, she scrunched her nose, and leaned away.
-But she couldn’t quite bring herself to look away.
+But she couldn’t quite bring herself to look anywhere else.
 Something itched at the back of her brain.
 Something she’d locked away.
 Key long gone.
 Now the memory pounded on its prison door, demanding to be seen.
 Heard.
 Remembered.
 She closed her eyes.
 Red fingers knotted in brown hair.
 A coppery tang blending with thick heat, choking her.
 She can’t breathe.
 Can’t move.
 Her fingers tremble.
 A scream: “ANNABETH!”

 The crow, lording over her from the top of the hedge, snapped its beak at her.

 Go home, Annabeth.
-You’re exhausted.

 Go home.